 © Copyright Sam Bierstock

-“Before You Go” Lyrics Altered in tense in Memorandum for Memorial Plaques
+“Before You Go” Lyrics altered in tense in Memoriam for Memorial Plaques

 Reactions to "Before You Go" Song & Lyrics

 In 2006, the song “Before You Go” was released on the Internet to be experienced for free by our aging WW II veterans and their families.
 Within weeks there was world-wide dissemination of its Internet address solely by email forwarding, with the result that the song was played from its website an estimated 8 million times during the first six months following its release, and played as often as 50,000 times a day.